 But before Jim could get beaten up by grannies in the sequel, he made a pit stop on the Sega CD with Earthworm Jim: Special Edition.
 This is essentially a beefed up port of the Genesis game, with a completely redone CD soundtrack, new animations, a new level called “Big Bruty,” and even alternate endings depending on what difficulty you play on.

 All of these enhancements are exclusive to this version of the game, which is assumingly the main reason why it has grown in value over the years.
-However, it can definitely be said that Jim’s outing on the Sega CD is the definitive edition of the first game and has hovered around the $100 mark in CIB condition since the late 90s before jumping to the $150 to $200 range over the last two years.
+However, it can definitely be said that Jim’s outing on the Sega CD is the definitive edition of the first game and has hovered around the $100 mark in CIB condition since the late 90s before gradually increasing over the last decade.